 Amica is on the affordable side for both auto and home insurance.
-For our sample customer, Amica was cheaper than every other insurer we looked at for home insurance and only more expensive than Geico for auto insurance.
+For a sample customer, Amica was the cheapest option for home insurance and only more expensive than Geico for auto insurance.

 Which is better, Geico or Amica?

-We found that Geico and Amica have about comparable prices for auto and home insurance.
-However, Amica's customer service got better ratings than Geico's.
+We found that Geico and Amica have comparable prices for auto and home insurance.
+However, Amica's customer service is better rated than Geico's.

 Is Amica worth the money?

 Yes.
-We think Amica is an affordable insurer with great customer service, so it's definitely worth the money if you determine it's the right insurer for you.
+We think Amica is an affordable insurer with great customer service, so it's definitely worth the money if you decide it's the right insurer for you.